Doctor of Clinical Psychology

 Diversity in clinical training and practice is important to us so there is no stereotype or template.
 We engage a range of academic and clinical practitioners in the selection process to incorporate different perspectives.
 In addition, applicants with little experience can show huge training potential and impress, and people with a lot of experience and qualifications may not show the required competencies on the application form or through the selection process.
 Thus, we would encourage considered applications if you think you meet the essential requirements and think you are ready for training.
 The application process can be good experience in itself.

-Data from our first two years of selection would suggest that successful applicants tend to have undertaken postgraduate study and certainly have some relevant experience (whether paid or unpaid).
+Data from our first four years of selection would suggest that successful applicants tend to have undertaken postgraduate study and certainly have some relevant experience (whether paid or unpaid).

 The application form is essentially your opportunity to showcase that you have developed the competencies required, and are right, for clinical psychology training.
 Please consider this very carefully as the application form can either undersell or augment all of your hard earned qualifications and experience in preparation for training.
 Some tips from the selection sub-committee: